psfoley/openfl/README.md

 Intel® Federated Learning is a Python 3 project developed by Intel Labs and Intel Internet of Things Group.
+It is released under the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0).

 ## OpenFL and the Federated Tumor Segmentation (FeTS) Initiative